Stinkstudios/sono/README.md

 ## Features

-* Load, play and add effects to sounds
+* Full audio management including loading, control, effects and processing
-* Abstracts differences across browsers (file types, Web Audio support)
+* Abstracts differences across browsers such as file types and Web Audio support
 * Web Audio effects such as 3d positioning, reverb and frequency analysis
-* Handle inputs from sound files, microphone, video element, oscillators
+* Handles inputs from audio files, media elements, microphone, oscillators and scripts
-* Automatically handles fallback to Audio element for IE 11 and less
+* Falls back to HTMLAudioElement where Web Audio is not supported (e.g. IE 11 and less)
-* Handles pause and resume of audio on page visibility change
+* Pauses and resumes audio playback on page visibility changes
-* Handles touch to unlock media playback on mobile devices
+* Handles initial touch to unlock media playback on mobile devices
-* Master volume/mute
+* Master volume and mute control
-* Generates waveforms displays for sounds
+* Generates graphical waveform displays for sounds

 ## Installation